lifemikey/objectstorage-swift/connect-object-storage-using-command-line.md

 1. [Access the {{site.data.keyword.objectstorageshort}} Screen](interacting-in-portal.html)
 2. Click **View Credentials** to view and record your credentials.
-3. Access the server's command line.
+3. Access the server's command-line.
 4. Install the `python-swiftclient`.
 This command is for Ubuntu, your distribution's commands might vary.<br/>
    ```
    apt-get install python-swiftclient